-Kawana Gaylor is the Transitional Specialist for the both the Shore and Bijou homes.
+Kawana Gaylor is the Transitional Specialist for both the Shore and Bijou homes.
 Kawana has been with the organization since July 2019.
 Kawana has worked at Aspen Pointe and Springs Rescue Mission with adults experiencing mental illness, and substance use, individuals within the judicial system, and homelessness.
 She studied Psychology at Ashford University and obtained her CAC in 2016.
 If you would like to contact Kawana, you can email her at firstname.lastname@example.org or call (719) 578-1629.

 Sarah Stacy is the Family Services Transitional Specialist for Ithaka and has been with the organization since May 2018.
 After several careers in the public sector, Sarah chose to apply her talents and skills to participating in the solution for homelessness in Colorado Springs.
 It is the mission of Ithaka that connects her to her work here – believing that everyone deserves a home and working to see the most vulnerable in our community housed.
 She developed homeless services based on the idea that the broad solution to homelessness is relationship and connection at Springs Rescue Mission, has spoken at national conferences helping other cities to develop relation-based services and is now applying that knowledge and model to housing services at Ithaka.
 Sarah’s next goal is to be chosen to give a TEDx talk sharing ways to turn relationship into the confidence required to recover from chronic homelessness.
 If you would like to contact Sarah, you can email her at email@example.com or call (719) 578-1629.

-Amanda McDermith is the Office Manager for Ithaka and has been with the organization since February 2019.
+Amanda McDermith is the Community Manager for Ithaka and has been with the organization since February 2019.
 Amanda has a passion for providing professional and compassionate service to those who are in difficult and stressful situations in the Colorado Springs community.
 Amanda obtained her Bachelor of Social Work from Colorado State University - Pueblo and has worked with several non profits in the city over the last 12 years, including the YMCA, TESSA, Pikes Peak United Way, and was eventually drawn to Ithaka due to the organization's passion for serving those with the highest vulnerability.
 Amanda is a third generation native of Colorado Springs and loves animals, hot springs, music, and reading.
 If you would like to contact Amanda, you can email her at firstname.lastname@example.org or call (719) 578-1629.

 Christopher Webber is the maintenance manager at Ithaka and has been with the organization since October 2018.
 Christopher coordinates and facilitates all maintenance for the properties at Ithaka, including inspections of buildings and land, renovating older facilities, and maintaining properties.
 Christopher has worked in the maintenance industry for the last 20 years in many different fields.
 He has many achievements from replacing the water mainline for the southern side of the Air Force Academy, maintaining a botanical garden in Hawaii, and maintaining hundreds of properties in the Colorado Springs area.
 Christopher helps Ithaka Land Trust provide a safe and comfortable place to live and a hand up to people in need and smiles while doing it.
 He has been trained in many skills from electrical installation, concrete, carpentry, and plumbing.
 His dedication to helping people while providing excellent craftsmanship is what he takes pride in most.
 During his off time Christopher loves to spend time in the outdoors exploring and learning about new skills he can harness to further his education.
 He is an avid fisherman who enjoys stream fishing in the mountains to deep sea fishing oceans around the United States.
 He also enjoys camping, hiking, and four wheeling in his custom jeep rock crawler.